Does Medicare Pay For Bathroom Safety Equipment ?

 – get the doctor, or therapist, to provide a medical justification letter, stating that the equipment desired is medically necessary.

-– contact a DME supplier, who is Medicaid approved, and give them the medical justification letter form the doctor, or therapist.
+– contact a DME supplier, who is Medicaid approved, and give them the medical justification letter from the doctor, or therapist.

 – the supplier should fill out a Prior Approval Application.